alxndrsn/react-runtime/README.md

 react-runtime
 =============

-Include runtime environment variables in your react app.
+Include `REACT_APP_` environment variables at runtime in your react app.

 # Get started